zonemaster/zonemaster-backend/docs/API.md

 * `"params"`: See below.
   `start_domain_test` when the *test* was started.
 * `"results"`: A list of [*test result*][Test result] objects.
+* `"testcase_descriptions"`: A map with the test case IDs as keys and the translated descriptions of the corresponding the test cases as values.

 If the test was created by [`start_domain_test`][start_domain_test] then `"params"` is a normalized version `"params"` object sent to [`start_domain_test`][start_domain_test]